 The School of Journalism offers Bachelor of Arts degrees in Print Journalism, Broadcast Journalism and Public Relations.
 It also offers minors in News Media and Society and Advertising.
-At the graduate level, Master of Arts degrees are awarded in Journalism and Strategic Public Relations.
+At the graduate level, Master of Arts degrees are awarded in Journalism, Specialized Journalism and Strategic Public Relations.
 Students completing the M.A. in Journalism must select an emphasis in print, broadcast or online.
 Journalism students learn the basic techniques of writing, reporting and production across all new media in print, broadcast and online.
 They also learn about the role of a free press in a democracy and the historical, legal and ethical aspects of journalism.
 The Print Journalism emphasis includes advanced courses in writing, reporting and editing for newspapers and magazines.
 The Broadcast Journalism emphasis includes advanced courses in radio and television news, documentary and public affairs.
 The Online Journalism emphasis provides a thorough grounding in Web site production combining traditional journalism with the ability to think flexibly in an interactive technical environment.
-The Strategic Public Relations degree emphasizes the requisite skills of that discipline, with an emphasis on strategic problem solving, public relations theory and techniques, writing, research-based planning and analysis, case studies, and the application of the discipline to specific industry categories.
+The Specialized Journalism degree is designed for mid-career professionals and recent journalism graduates interested in developing specialized reporting expertise.